Print With Us!

 Types of Projects

 Using a Risograph is great for a wide variety of printed projects.
-From a stack concert flyers to chapbook for your newest collection of writing and photography, the Riso does it all!
+From a stack of concert flyers to a chapbook of your newest collection of writing and photography, the Riso does it all!
 Because the Risograph is a duplicator by nature, our minimum for all single-page prints is an edition of 50.
 For books and other bound projects, our minimum is an edition of 25.

 Projects we’ve worked on in the past: